Bermuda Attractions

 Bermuda Historical Society Museum

-Located in Hamilton city, Bermuda Historical Society Museum stores prime collections, important historical documents and artifacts of the island.
+Located in Hamilton City, Bermuda Historical Society Museum stores prime collections, important historical documents and artifacts of the island.

 Bermuda Historical Society Museum